There, it’s said. Weekends can be absolute hell as a single, childless woman. “They creep up on you,” said one friend recently.

 Download a free chapter of my book, Living the Life Unexpected: How to Find Hope, Meaning and a Fulfilling Future Without Children (2nd Ed.
 2020.
 Bluebird/Pan Mac)

-Come and make new local childless friends at a Gateway Gathering in the UK, Ireland, Europe, USA, Canada, Australia & New Zealand.
+Come and make new local childless friends at a Lighthouse Gathering – organized via our online community Lighthouse Women, these are local, members-only in-person (and/or online) social groups in the UK, Ireland, Europe, USA, Canada, Australia & New Zealand

 Book a place on a Gateway Women Reignite Weekend – our friendly, life-changing transformational weekend for childless women looking to embrace the life unexpected (UK/EU, USA/CAN, AUS/NZ).